phptuts/roblox-docs/docs/part.md

 3. Open the model tab
 4. Click on the rotate tool
 5. Drag the circles around the part to rotate it.

-## How to size a part exactly

-1. Go to the explorer view -> workspace
-2. Select the part
-3. Go to the property window and scroll to Size
-4. Click on the triangle next to the Size
-5. Adjust the X, Y, Z.

 ## How to rotate a part exactly